dentrass/MMM-SwedenMedals/README.md

 This module is only relevant for a short time during the ongoing Olympic tournament in Milano 2026.
-It shows the number of Swedish medals won and medalists.
+<br>It shows the number of Swedish medals won and medalists.

 **Installation**
 1. cd ~/MagicMirror/modules/MMM-SwedenMedals